Visualizing Image Content to Explain Novel Image Discovery: Methods

 \subsection{Visualization of Explanations}

 When previous researchers applied DEMUD to numeric data sets, the residual vectors $\mathbf{r}$ could be directly interpreted because each feature was already represented as a human-comprehensible value (e.g., size, age, or other measured property).
-In contrast, in the CNN feature domain, residual values for the 4096 features employed by layer fc6 in CaffeNet are not directly interpretable.
-Each feature value represents the activation of an individual neuron, for which there may not always be a known, independent correspondence to a particular image component.
+In contrast, in the CNN feature domain, residual values for the 4096 features employed by layer fc6 in CaffeNet are not directly interpretable.{In contrast, residual vectors in the CNN feature domain are not directly interpretable.} Each feature value represents the activation of an individual neuron, for which there may not always be a known, independent correspondence to a particular image component.
 Prior work has proposed methods to determine an individual neuron's sensitivity to specific image content through feature attribution or example image generation~\citep{zeiler:viscnn14,olah:feature17}.
 While these methods are useful for understanding the CNN model itself, they are not sufficient to interpret a complete feature vector with thousands of neuron activation values.